xiawuchalei/interview-test-angular/README.md

 You should be able to complete this test on your choice of machine, and some technologies that we use have been deliberately left out to make this accessible as possible.
 The code in this repository will compile and run on Windows, macOS and Linux.

+You may if you prefer use your preferred frontend technology, if you are unfamiliar with Angular - although in this case, please note it below:
+[ ] Using different frontend technology